hzi-braunschweig/SORMAS-Stats/dev/sormas-oegd-credible-testdata/README.md

 Overall it takes about 20 minutes to generate the data set and about 20 minutes as well for the plots of 315 graph components.

+N.B. random seeds are not set (yet) so that each run please produce different results.

 ## Issues and improvements

 ### Limitations